twilio/twilio-video-room-monitor.js/README.md

 ![Room Monitor gif](https://user-images.githubusercontent.com/40278237/127718088-8581c62d-13c1-4766-850d-14e4afd3ef08.gif)

-The Twilio Video Room Monitor can be used as a tool during all phases of development or can be customized and provided to end-users as an in-call troubleshooting view.
+The Twilio Video Room Monitor can be used as a tool during all phases of development or can be forked, customized, and provided to end-users as an in-call troubleshooting view.

 ## Changelog
 View [Changelog.md](Changelog.md) for details about our releases.